The Medication Care Coordinator role is an entry-level position that is an important part of the pharmacy team.

 Work environment options include:

-Experience as a Medication Care Coordinator can lead to positions as a Certified Medical Administrative Assistant (CMAA) or a Certified Pharmacy Technician (CPhT).
+Experience as a Medication Care Coordinator can lead to positions as a Certified Medical Administrative Assistant (CMAA) or a Certified Pharmacy Technician (ExCPT).
 Both are high-demand careers in healthcare focused on patient and customer well-being and health.

 Take a few minutes on Google and you’ll find there are tons of hits for the terms Medical Administrative Assistant and Certified Pharmacy Technician due to companies looking for experienced professionals.